bseltz-cohesity/scripts/python/listViews/README.md

 ## Components

-* listViews.py: the main powershell script
+* listViews.py: the main python script
 * pyhesity.py: the Cohesity REST API helper module

 Place both files in a folder together and run the main script like so: